 Visiting Angkor Wat is not hard.
 Being one of the most popular tourist attractions in Asia and the biggest highlight of Cambodia, the ancient Khmer city hosts millions of tourists every year.

-Visiting Angkor Wat the best way possible and having a wonderful time – well, this is not that easy.
-Avoiding hordes of tourists, surviving Cambodia’s scorching heat, and finding the best route around the confusing temples can leave you physically and emotionally exhausted.
+Visiting Angkor Wat the best way possible and having a wonderful time – well, this is not as easy as it sounds.
+Avoiding hordes of tourists, surviving Cambodia’s scorching heat, and finding the best route around the dozens of temples can leave you physically and emotionally exhausted.
 Visiting Angkor really is a daunting task.

 It is possible, though, to see one of the biggest marvels in the world, have a great time, and even avoid the gazillion other enthusiasts.
 No, I’m not advertising some group tours here (I hate those).
 If you plan your visit carefully (and I guess you’re already doing that since you’re reading that post), you can be prepared for everything Cambodia has to throw at you.
 And if you follow my itinerary, you can even avoid the massive crowds (not all of them but at least the huge groups) and see Angkor Wat the best way possible.